Men and women with melancholic personality share many traits – they tend to be loyal to their family and friends and extremely careful.

 The Taste Test

-Note however, that most people are actually a mix of several personality types that make them much more flexible.
-In geometrical shapes the particular favorites of melancholics are pyramids.
+Note, however, that most people are a mix of several personality types that make them much more flexible.

 The Melancholic Manager

 These people make excellent managers and administrators because they follow the rules and stick to the facts.

 Even more so, they are reliable and make it a point to maintain social ties.

 They are superb at managing people, whether it is at work or at home.

 One of their strongest needs is the need to belong, and this is why they want to be reliable, respectable, and charitable.